Exclusive: Tencent boss meets China antitrust officials as scrutiny widens - sources

 Earlier this month, however, Tencent acquired 5% of Century Huatong and became the second-largest shareholder instead, looking to avoid a potentially lengthy and complicated antitrust approval process, the two people said.

-Reporting by Pei Li, Cheng Leng and Julie Zhu; Editing by Sumeet Chatterjee and Richard Pullin
+Reporting by Pei Li, Cheng Leng and Julie Zhu; Editing by Sumeet Chatterjee, Richard Pullin and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.